-Frequently, the only “solutions” to the global warming issue that receive publicity come from the liberal environmental movement and seem untenable or overly burdensome.
+Frequently, the only “solutions” to the global warming issue that receive publicity come from the liberal-wing of the environmental movement and seem untenable or overly burdensome.
 However, proponents from all political viewpoints can and should develop a reasonable plan to address the potential changes that global warming might bring.
 We should support only solutions that contain two key components.
 Those plans will (1) benefit humanity (to avoid worshipping the creation) and (2) address the relevant problems affecting Earth’s climate (to be good stewards of creation).

 For more details on the scientific issues surrounding global warming, listen to our 4-part I Didn't Know That! podcast series where we interview climatologist Kevin Birdwell.
 Part 1, Part 2, Part 3, Part 4

 1. Peter K. Bijl et al., “Transient Middle Eocene Atmospheric CO2 and Temperature Variations,” Science 330 (November 5, 2010): 819–21.